jhcueva/Notes/README.md

 ## Run with docker

-Make sure to be in the roo folder
+Make sure to be in the root folder

 Build docker image